containerd/stargz-snapshotter/README.md

 # ctr image pull --user <username>:<password> --skip-download --snapshotter remote index.docker.io/<your-repository>/ubuntu:18.04
 ```
 The `--user` option is just for containerd's side which doesn't recognize `~/.docker/config.json`.
-Remote-snapshotter doesn't use credentials specified by this option but uses `~/.docker/config.json` instead.
+We doesn't use credentials specified by this option but uses `~/.docker/config.json` instead.
 If you have no right to access the repository with credentials stored in `~/.docker/config.json`, this pull optration fallbacks to the normal one(i.e. overlayfs).

 ## Filesystem integration